meyertime/linux-all-the-things/docs/arch-epson.md

     1. `systemctl disable org.cups.cupsd.socket` if you previously enabled it.
     2. `systemctl enable org.cups.cupsd.service`

+### Enable printers in system settings

+If you're using KDE, install the `print-manager` package.
+A `Printers` section will appear in system settings.

 ## Set up Epson printers

 1. Install Epson driver AUR packages.